 Required components relevant to group manipulation and group commands are listed as follows:

-A signing key (of type SIGING_KEY as defined in Table F.25).
-The key is for creation of a signature the Command center.
+A signing key (of type SIGNING_KEY as defined in Table F.25).
+The key is for creation of a signature at the GMCS.

-A Recipient Information Base (of type RECIPIENT_MIHF_BASE as defined in Table F.25) containing the set of device keys to retrieve a group key from a GKB which is received from the local MIH User.
-The certificate used to verify digital signatures, and the information required to send commands to the group, i.e., the MIHF Group ID, the transport address used, the MGK, the sequence number and the SAID associated to the group.
+A Recipient Information Base (of type RECIPIENT_MIHF_BASE as defined in Table F.25) stores the pairs of a Node Index and a corresponding Node Key (i.e., device keys) to retrieve a group key from a GKB, the certificate used to verify digital signatures, and the information required to send commands to the group, i.e., the MIHF Group ID, the transport address used, the MGK, the sequence number and the SAID associated to the group.

-It is assumed that the MIHF is able to obtain in some way a multicast address associated with a Group MIHF ID.
+It is assumed that the MIHF is able to obtain in some way a multicast address associated with a MIHF Group ID.
 The multicast address may be contained in the MIH_Net_Group_Manipulate.request received from the MIH User.
-In this case, if the TargetGroupIdentifier in the received request is not registered in the Information Base, obtain the multicast address associated with the TargetGroupIdentifier and update the with the DestinationIdentifier and the associated multicast address.
-The MIHF of the Command center receives an MIH_Net_Group_Manipulate.request, which is generated by the MIH User, the MIHF generates and sends an MIH_Net_Group_Manipulate indication message to a multicast group.
+In this case, if the TargetGroupIdentifier in the received request is not registered in the Recipient Information Base, obtain the multicast address associated with the TargetGroupIdentifier and update the Recipient Information Base with the DestinationIdentifier and the associated multicast address.
+The MIHF of the Command center receives an MIH_Net_Group_Manipulate.request, which is generated by the MIH User, the MIHF generates and sends an MIH_Net_Group_Manipulate indication/request message to a multicast group.
 Note that this behavior depends on the ResponseFlag parameter.
 When “ResponseFlag=1”, the MIHF will generate MIH_Net_Group_Manipulate request message.
 When “ResponseFlag=0”, the MIHF will generate MIH_Net_Group_Manipulate indication message.

 In the following we detail the steps performed to generate the message:

 Generate a Source MIHF ID TLV using its own MIHF ID.

 Generate a Destination MIHF ID TLV from the DestinationIdentifier in the received MIH_Group_Manipulate.request.

-If GroupKeyUpdateFlag = 0 and GroupKeyData is in the received MIH_Group_Manipulate.request, it generates Sequence Number TLV from a current SequenceNumber with respect to the TargetIdentifier in the MIH_Group_Manipulate.request.
+If GroupKeyUpdateFlag = 0 and GroupKeyData is contained in the received MIH_Group_Manipulate.request, it generates Sequence Number TLV from a current SequenceNumber with respect to the TargetIdentifier in the MIH_Group_Manipulate.request.
 Else Sequence Number TLV is not generated.

 The MIHF generates a Multicast Address TLV.
-If the MIH_Net_Group_Manipulate.request a MulticastAddress parameter, the parameter is contained in the Multicast Address TLV.
-Otherwise, a multicast address determined by the MIHF is contained in the Multicast Address TLV.
+If the MIH_Net_Group_Manipulate.request contains a MulticastAddress parameter, the parameter is contained in the Multicast Address TLV.
+Else if the MIH_Net_Group_Manipulate.request does not contain a MulticastAddress parameter, the MIHF decides a multicast address parameter.

-If the MIH_Net_Group_Manipulate.request a SubgroupRange, it generates a SubgroupRange TLV from the SubgroupRange.
+If the MIH_Net_Group_Manipulate.request contains a SubgroupRange, it generates a SubgroupRange TLV from the SubgroupRange.

-If the MIH_Net_Group_Manipulate.request a UserSpecificData, it generates an Aux Data TLV from the UserSpecificData.
+If the MIH_Net_Group_Manipulate.request contains a UserSpecificData, it generates an Aux Data TLV from the UserSpecificData.

 Generate a Complete Subtree TLV from the CompleteSubtree in the received MIH_Net_Group_Manipulate.request.

-If the MIH_Net_Group_Manipulate.request a GroupKeyData, it generates a Group Key Data TLV from the GroupKeyData.
+If the MIH_Net_Group_Manipulate.request contains a GroupKeyData, it generates a Group Key Data TLV from the GroupKeyData.

-If GroupKeyUpdateFlag = 0 , SAID TLV is not generated.
+If GroupKeyUpdateFlag = 0 , SAID TLV is generated using a security association ID with respect to the TargetIdentifier stored in the Recipient Information Base.
 Else decide new security association ID and generate SAID TLV from the security association ID.

-If the GroupKeyUpdateFlag = 1, then process the GKB (the Complete Subtree TLV and the Group Key Data TLV) using the Device Key stored in own Recipient Information Base, and obtain the MGK.

-Update own Recipient Information Base using the TargetIdentifier, the MulticastAddress, the MGK, and the SAID.
+If a security association ID with respect to the DestinationIdentifier is stored in its own Recipient Information Base, it encrypts Service Specific TLVs of this group manipulation command as shown in 9.5.4.

-Generate a Signature TLV as shown in 9.4.1 using the signing key of the MIHF.
+Generate a Signature TLV as shown in 9.5.4 using the signing key of the MIHF.

 If ResponseFlag=0, generate an MIH_Net_Group_Manipulate indication using the preceding TLVs, else generate an MIH_Net_Group_Manipulate request using the preceding TLVs.